braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/cocoapods.md

 ---

-# CocoaPods Integration
+# CocoaPods integration

 ## Step 1: Install CocoaPods

-Installing the Swift SDK via [CocoaPods][apple_initial_setup_1] automates the majority of the installation process for you.
+Installing the iOS SDK via [CocoaPods][apple_initial_setup_1] automates the majority of the installation process for you.
 To install CocoaPods, refer to the CocoaPods [Getting Started guide][cocoapods_getting_started].

 Run the following command to get started: